SeanLo940076/EPaper-Display-WebApp/README.md

    - You can fine-tune saturation, contrast, and brightness to find the best visual result.
    - Floyd–Steinberg dithering may produce noticeable grainy patterns, which is normal.

-3. Note: Currently, v1 is compatible with any hardware, while v2 is only compatible with the Pi Zero 2.
 ---

 ### Future Improvements